 - For full guidance on antibody testing, visit Mass General Brigham Pulse.

 Contact Tracing by Local Public Health For COVID-19

 We have learned that some of our employees have been called by their local public health departments to alert them to contacts with COVID-19 positive persons and have instructed them to stay out of work.

 - Health care workers, however, are specifically excluded from this requirement so long as they are asymptomatic per the Massachusetts Department of Public Health.
-The Partners Return to Work Policy is aligned with Massachusetts Department of Public Health (DPH) requirements.
+The Mass General Brigham Return to Work Policy is aligned with Massachusetts Department of Public Health (DPH) requirements.

 - If you are contacted by your local public health agency and have further questions, please contact Occupational Health Services.